akjaerh/PIEHaptics/README.md

 If you dont have installed the Wemos you can follow the beginning of this guide: http://fablab.ruc.dk/wemos-intro/

 Besides this, you should make feeds on an account on io.adafruit.com.
-There need to be 3 feeds.
-A feed to each of the devices and one to ping the devices.
-If you dont make continously pings the devices will "fall asleep" in lack of a better word.
+There needs to be 3 feeds.
+A feed for each of the devices and one to ping the devices.
+If you dont make continous pings, the devices will "fall asleep" in lack of a better word.
 We named the feeds:

 Default heartbeat